Exploration-Lab/Label-Studio-Annotator-Control/index.md

 )

 **Contents:**
-1. Use-case
+1. Use-case.
 2. What Is Label-Studio?
-3. Issues Faced
+3. Issues Faced.
-4. Our Solution
+4. Our Solution.
-5. How to use it.
+5. How to use it?
 (Install,run, deploy)
-6. Managing your project
+6. Managing your project.
 7. Conclusion (Resource & our feedback)
-8. Contributors
+8. Contributors.

 ### 1. Our Use Case
 Natural language processing (NLP) is a subfield of AI and linguistics which enables computers to understand, interpret and manipulate human language.